The best wellness retreats for 2019

 When: Year-round

-What: In 2015, lauded hotelier Aman made its inaugural trek into the Caribbean jungle.
+What: In 2015, lauded hotelier Aman made a trek into the Caribbean jungle.

 The immaculate 25-casita, 2,170-acre property overlooks the ocean on one of the island's most picture-perfect golden sand beaches -- that's situated between the two small villages of Rìo San Juan and Cabrera.

-Note: An earlier version of this story misspelled chef Leandro Bongarra's name.
-We regret the error.